What Is the Statute of Limitations for an Injury Lawsuit? The statute of limitations is a law that specifies deadlines...

 For example, an employee works for a company that provides school buses for public transportation, and he or she is driving one at the time of the accident.
 The company itself could be liable for damages stemming from your injuries.
 This is because the driver acted as a carrier during your injuries, rather than just a private citizen using his or her vehicle for personal use.

-If you're unsure who was at fault for your injuries, or if more than one person could be responsible, an experienced personal injury attorney can help.
+If you’re unsure who to sue for a bus accident, or if more than one person could be responsible, an experienced personal injury attorney can help.
 Our lawyers can determine exactly what happened, so they can file suit against all parties who may have been responsible for causing harm on any level.

 Damages to Expect for CTA Crash Victims